FAAM’s health and safety policy follows that of its host institution – The University of Leeds.

 FAAM is committed to the safety of its facility, users and staff.
 We strongly advocate recording any health and safety issues that may arise during the course of our work so that we can refine our procedures and promote the safest working practices.

 To report an accident, incident, or near miss, FAAM staff should use the University of Leeds Faculty of Environment reporting system.

-Visitors who cannot access the sentinel system should contact a member of FAAM staff or the Deputy Operations Manager (Doug Anderson) and describe the issue.
-Doug will be able to submit a system report on your behalf.
+Visitors who cannot access the sentinel system should contact a member of FAAM staff or the Deputy Operations Manager (Oliver Middleton-Dodd) and describe the issue.
+Oliver will be able to submit a system report on your behalf.

 Using FAAM.
 What you need to know… Read More